KatyaMarakhovskaya/intro-test/README.md

 "scripts": {
     "test": "jest"
   }

-3.npm i -D jest
+3. npm i -D jest
-4.npm i axios
+4. npm i axios

-npm test - is a comand for the testing proses begining
+## npm test - is a comand for the testing proses begining